 1. General Guidelines

 1.1.
-All manuscripts submitted to Politeia that speak to the journal’s areas of research and frameworks will be reviewed.
+All manuscripts submitted to Politeia that speak to the journal’s areas of research and frameworks will be reviewed (double-blind peer review).
 A decision on whether a manuscript corresponds to the covered research areas is made exclusively by the Editor-in-Chief and Managing Editors on a consensus basis.
 Articles that are desk-rejected by the Editor-in-Chief and Managing Editors will not be forwarded for review.

 1.1.1.
 Authors will be notified about desk-rejection via email within a month after the initial submission.